 From its Swiss entity, Swissquote provides wealth management and advisory services via ePrivate Banking for investors who deposit at least CHF20,000 or more, including a robo-advisor solution that lets users adjust the strategy parameters through its online portal.

-Swissquote’s eForex account offering through its UK-regulated entity is very basic, with only several dozen CFDs and a good range of nearly 80 currency pairs.
+Swissquote’s eForex account offering through its UK-regulated entity is basic, with only several dozen CFDs and nearly 80 currency pairs.
 The broker is clearly focused on catering predominantly to forex traders and providing access to third-party platforms from MetaTrader.
-Top that off with highly competitive spreads/commissions on its active trader program, and it’s a compelling choice for casual and active fx traders.
+Top that off with highly competitive spreads/commissions on its active trader program, and it’s a compelling choice for casual and active fx traders alike.

 For traders who require a multi-asset solution and are willing to pay a premium to have their brokerage account held with a Swiss bank, I recommend Swissquote bank.
-Having access to two million products across a vast array of symbols on the exchange-traded side, including bonds, funds, warrants, futures, options and global stock exchanges, in addition to forex, is worth the premium price tag.
+Having access to two million products across a vast array of symbols on the exchange-traded side, including bonds, funds, warrants, futures, options and global stock exchanges, in addition to forex, and now cryptocurrency - justifies the price tag.

 Forex Risk Disclaimer